+Q?
 Why should I buy chicks from a hatchery rather than buying grown fowl from swap meets, neighbors or other places?

-We are mostly a seasonal business because of such a high demand for baby chicks in the Spring and Summer and very little demand during the other months.
-This slower time during October – January allows us time to clean and disinfect all of our breeder farms and hatchery and do the necessary repairs needed on our buildings, incubators and hatchers.
+A. We are mostly a seasonal business because of such a high demand for baby chicks in the Spring and Summer and very little demand during the other months.
+This slower time during October – January allows us time to clean and disinfect all of our breeder farms and hatchery and do the necessary repairs needed on our buildings, incubators, and hatchers.
 We work on culling, blood testing and our selective breeding program of our flocks getting them ready for production for the new year.
-Also during this time we devote time to training, catalog and website development, marketing, pricing and networking with the Poultry Industry.
+Also during this time, we devote time to training, catalog and website development, marketing, pricing and networking with the Poultry Industry.

-NOTE: Generally speaking, Spring and Summer offspring chicks will produce healthier chickens than a Fall or Winter chick because of numerous factors
+NOTE: Generally speaking, Spring and Summer offspring chicks will produce healthier chickens than a Fall or Winter chick because of numerous factors.

+Q?
 Do my chicks need a roost pole?

+Q?
 How do I tell if my eggs are fresh to eat?

-Refrigerate eggs up to 3 weeks from the day they are laid and they should stay fresh.
+A. Refrigerate eggs up to 3 weeks from the day they are laid and they should stay fresh.
 You can test an egg by putting it in a dish of cold water.
 Fresh eggs sink and older eggs will float.
 Also, when older eggs are broken into a pan, the white and yolk will flatten or run.
 Fresh eggs are firm when broken into a pan.

+Q?
 How do I treat my chickens for lice?

-To see if your poultry has lice, pick up the chicken holding both legs with one hand and tip the chicken upside down.
+A. To see if your poultry has lice, pick up the chicken holding both legs with one hand and tip the chicken upside down.
 Pull the feathers back around the butt area to look for lice.
-The lice stay around the butt area for moisture and if you see any running around the base of the feathers then you need to treat them.
+The lice stay around the butt area for moisture and if you see any running around the base of the feathers, then you need to treat them.
 One easy way is to buy some “Seven” garden/pet dusting powder at your local farm store.
-Use about a tablespoon of the dusting powder and cover the base of the feathers and skin in about a 2 inch radius of the butt area.
+Use about a tablespoon of the dusting powder and cover the base of the feathers and skin in about a 2-inch radius of the butt area.
 Do this every 30 days for 3 months.
 Extreme cases you will find parasites in the ears and under the wings.
-In this case treat these areas also.
+In this case, treat these areas also.
 It is also a good idea to treat the roost poles and ground area to maintain control of the parasites.
 Chicken lice will not want to stay on humans and are different from human lice.
 After treating your fowl for lice, simply take a good long shower to remove any chicken lice that might be on you or in your hair.
 We also offer Diatomaceous Earth for the “Green” way to treat, see under medications.

+Q?
 What is the terminology “Standard (STD)” or “Bantam” mean?

+Q?
 What kinds of poultry do better with just one male in the pen?

-Generally speaking a pen of Peafowl, Saipan and Standard Old English do better with just one male in the pen.
+A. Generally speaking a pen of Peafowl, Saipan and Standard Old English do better with just one male in the pen.

+Q?
 How do you treat for preventing worms and parasites on growing or grown poultry?

-Consider buying some “food grade diatomaceous earth” from our medication section.
+A. Consider buying some “food grade diatomaceous earth” from our medication section.
 A ratio of diatomaceous earth of 1-2% volume ratio to regular feed, mixed and fed on an on-going basis to your poultry is said to naturally rid all worms.

+Q?
 What is medicated feed for growing chickens?

-Poultry feeds are available with several types of medications for preventing or treating diseases.
+A. Poultry feeds are available with several types of medications for preventing or treating diseases.
 Coccidiostats and/or antibiotics are the two most common medications added to feeds.

 Coccidiosis is hard to control by sanitation practices alone.
 It is best prevented by feeding a coccidiostat, which is a drug added to feed at low levels and fed continuously to prevent Coccidiosis.
 Feed broilers a ration containing a coccidiostat until the last week before slaughtering.
 Feed an unmedicated feed during this last week.

 Mature chickens develop a resistance to Coccidiosis if allowed to contract a mild infection of the disease.
 Birds raised for placement in the laying flocks are fed a coccidiostat feed until about 16 weeks of age.
 The medicated feed is then replaced with a nonmedicated feed.
 Spotty outbreaks of the disease can be controlled by treating in the water with an appropriate coccidiostat.
-Examples of coccidiostats added to the ration include Monensin Sodium, Lasalocid, Amprolium and Salinomycin.
+Examples of coccidiostats added to the ration include Monensin Sodium, Lasalocid, Amprolium, and Salinomycin.